Inherit Backup State

 - Provide your email address and password for your Backblaze account and choose "Sign In".

 After the Inherit Backup State process starts, Backblaze will queue up the entire contents of all drives selected for backup.
 As each file comes up in the queue, it's checksummed to create a digital fingerprint.
-That fingerprint is compared to the files that are already on our servers.
+That checksum is then compared to the contents of the inherited backup.
+During this process the Backblaze software will report it is in the initial backup phase.

-If the file exists on our servers, only a summary will be transmitted - things like a new name, location, or new date could be transmitted.
+If the file exists on our servers, only a summary will be transmitted - things like a new name, location, or new date would be transmitted.

 If the file doesn't exist on our servers, then the whole file will be transmitted.
 For large files, they're segmented first, then each segment is checked under the same process.

-If a file is in the inherited backup, but not on the new computer, it will be purged from the backup, just as with files that have been deleted or removed for more than 30 days.
+If a file is in the inherited backup, but not on the new computer, it will be purged from the backup, just as with files that have been deleted or removed from the computer for more than 30 days.

-The end result is that already backed up data will not be transmitted again, but any new/changed data will be, and your backup will be accurate with as little time and bandwidth used as possible.
+The end result is that files already backed up will not be transmitted again, any new or changed files will be uploaded, and your backup will be accurate with as little time and bandwidth used as possible.